Akashkolhe56/E-commerce/README.md

 - Learned how to use the mongodb database and connect it with our server code.
 - Learned to use jsonWebTokens for authentications.
 - And finally learned to effectively handle the errors.

+## Milestone-6 -overview-
+In this milestone we learned the following things -

+Key learnings -

+- We learned to hashe the password.
+- We also learned how to store the user credentials.
+- We also implemented the logic of if the user exists, if user not exists then we have created the user.